tamylaa/clodo-framework/docs/deployment/deployment-guide.md

 ## 🚀 Production Deployment Strategy

-This guide covers comprehensive deployment strategies for Lego Framework services, from development to production environments.
+This guide covers comprehensive deployment strategies for Clodo Framework services, from development to production environments.

 ## 📋 Prerequisites